HADAS496/comics-and-Reaganomics-/index.md

 {% include figure.html
   class="right"
-  width="80%"
+  width="70%"
   caption="from *Batman* #260, 1975, p.6"
   image-path="scrollstory/images/for my project/1974 Batman 260 p6.png"
 %}

-Already in *Batman* #260 (February 1975), when Batman is fighting Joker in Arkham Hospital after yet another take-over of the inmates, Joker is portrayed thinking: “How delightful, whatever happens to the Batman, the law can’t hold these homicidal maniacs responsible!”
+Already in *Batman* #260 (February 1975), when Batman is fighting Joker in Arkham Hospital after yet another take-over of the inmates, Joker is portrayed thinking: “How delightful, whatever happens to the Batman, the law can’t hold these homicidal maniacs responsible!” [^note441]

+[^note441]: from Dennis Onneil, “This One’ll Kill You, Batman!” *Batman* #260 (DC Comics, February 1975) p.6.

 This is a critical commentary during a time when the notion of “danger to himself or others” was ruled in the high court.
 These same notions of the Joker keeps surfacing, as in the *Joker* #4, when he proudly tells his kidnappee: